-A position that sounds like a reference to a super modern army or “Star Wars” is actually a website manager (which, let’s be honest, doesn’t sound that exciting anymore.)
+And then comes the Digital Overlord.
+A position that sounds like a reference to a supermodern army or “Star Wars” is actually a… website manager.
+Which, let’s be honest, doesn’t sound that exciting anymore.
 The tasks include ensuring that websites work well, monitoring their performance, creating content, preparing reports and updating software.
-The responsibilities and job in itself may be standard, but certainly many people seeing such an unusual name will picture Lord Vader tapping away on the laptop.
+The responsibilities and job itself may be standard, indeed.
+Many people, however, seeing such a name will picture Lord Vader tapping away on the laptop.

-Is it even possible to see hackers in a good light and associate them with ethical motives?
-It is if we call that a Penetration Tester responsible for checking the security level at the company.
-Such tester performs a controlled attack on ICT systems to find potential weak points and highlight the strengths.
-This differs from the standard hacker because the Ethical hacker has the official consent of the owner of the system to hack it, and after completing the task, he prepares a detailed report.
-If someone in his youth watched the movie “Hackers” with Angelina Jolie and wanted to be just like people in the movie, but didn’t quite like the option of breaking the law, it could be a perfect job for them.
+What we may often find within the IT recruitment are job ads for ethical hackers.
+But is it even possible to see hackers in a good light?
+Well, that’s the case with Penetration Testers responsible for checking the security level at various companies.
+Such a tester performs a controlled attack on ICT systems to find potential week points and highlight the strengths.
+This differs dramatically from the standard hacker, of course.
+The ethical one simply has the official consent of the system’s owner to hack it.
+After completing the task, the ethical hacker simply prepares a detailed report on his actions.
+If someone wants to be a hacker without breaking the law, an ethical hacker may be the perfect match.

-In addition to more negative associations, the word “hack” also has a more positive meaning as an improvised solution to a problem.
-One could say that such a solution is a bit ugly, but it definitely works well.
-Growth hacker is, in fact, a marketing specialist who deals with finding ways to grow a business through the use of new, creative and sometimes unusual techniques.
+In addition to negative associations, the word “hack” has a more positive meaning we find at growth hackers.
+That is an improvised solution to the problem.
+One could say that such a solution is a bit ugly but it works well.
+Growth hackers are, quite often, marketing specialists who deal with finding ways to grow businesses.
+For that, they use new, creative and sometimes unusual techniques.
 Combining marketing with development, they help to create and implement appropriate strategies.

-Sherpas operate in high mountains and help to carry loads to places which are hard to reach.
-It is then easy to guess that the sherpa of innovation will provide ideas, which will help the company climb to the top.
-Innovation Sherpa supports and improves processes within the company and introduces changes by having the outside perspective and in turn, making objective decisions.
-Wizard of Lightbulb Moments has a similar function and, in addition to introducing innovations, they also deal with marketing.
+And have you heard of sherpas?
+They operate in high mountains helping carry loads to places that are hard to reach.
+Unsurprisingly, the Sherpa of Innovation is to provide ideas that will help the company reach the top.
+Innovation Sherpa supports and improves processes within the company and introduces changes by having an outsider perspective.
+And, in turn, is able to make objective decisions.
+There is also another position – the Wizard of Lightbulb Moments – that has a similar function.
+But, in addition to introducing innovations, they also deal with marketing.